 Welcome to How to catch snapper from FishingMad.
 Snapper is an iconic fish species around Melbourne with Port Phillip Bay & Western Port prime locations to catch a big red.
 The unpredictable nature of snapper fishing has local boat ramps jam-packed during peak season.
 Like all forms of fishing, there are no guarantees when targeting snapper.
-However, consistent tried and tested strategies is a recipe for success.
+However, consistently tried and tested strategies are a recipe for success.
 For snapper, it’s about being prepared and this article will ensure you’re using the right gear, tying the right rigs, using the right baits or lures, fishing the right times, and have a basic understanding of how to use your sounder to find snapper.
 All that with a positive can-do attitude and in due time the results will certainly come.
 Let’s have a look at each one of those key areas in more detail.

 When is snapper season Victoria and Melbourne?

 The snapper season locally starts around October and finishes after March.
 The big reds migrate inshore during this time of year because water temperatures have increased providing ideal spawning conditions.
 Dawn and dusk are generally considered the best times to be on the water.
-If you’re fishing the morning its a good idea to start early and have your baits out before sunrise.
+If you’re fishing in the morning it’s a good idea to start early and have your baits out before sunrise.
 Often, you’ll get a short window of frantic chaos then nothing for hours, which is the frustrating nature of snapper fishing.

 Peak snapper season is when water temperatures are between 15 and 18 degrees.
 Above and below those temperatures can make catching challenging and you can expect some empty-handed sessions on the water.
 Many seasoned anglers will attest that optimal conditions are either sunrise or sundown near the change of tide and after some windy days.
 These conditions will have snapper in an aggressive feeding mood.